Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

 * The tools now use the modern [DX11](https://en.wikipedia.org/wiki/DirectX#DirectX_11) graphics API instead of the obsolete [D3D9](https://en.wikipedia.org/wiki/DirectX#DirectX_9) API. this should result in better performance and support on modern systems.
 * Asserts can be disabled using the `-noassert` command line flag.
 * The tags, data, and maps directories can now be set when running all tools.
 See [custom content paths][using-custom-content-paths] for more info.
 This makes it easier to work with different tag sets.
-* All tools are large address aware (LAA), though they still use at most 32 bit indices for everything.
+* All tools are still 32-bit but they are now large address aware (LAA).
+This allows them to use up to 4 GiB of virtual memory instead of 2, which prevents Sapien from running out of memory when editing scenarios with many large assets.

 ## Visual
 * The renderer uses DX11 instead of DX9 now.